carpentries-incubator/python-text-analysis/_episodes/06-wordEmbed_intro.md

 ### Word embeddings with Word2Vec
 Word2vec is a famous *word embedding* method that was created and published in 2013 by a team of researchers led by Tomas Mikolov at Google over two papers, [[1](https://arxiv.org/abs/1301.3781), [2](https://arxiv.org/abs/1310.4546)].
 Unlike with TF-IDF and LSA, which are typically used to produce document and corpus embeddings, Word2Vec focuses on producing a single embedding for every word encountered in a corpus.
 These embeddings, which are represented as high-dimesional vectors, tend to look very similar for words that are used in similar contexts.
 We'll unpack the full algorithm behind Word2Vec in the next episode.
 First, let's see what we can do with meaningful word vectors (i.e. embeddings).

-Gensim refers to the pre-trained model object as keyed vectors:
+Gensim refers to the pre-trained model object as keyed vectors.

 ```python
 print(type(wv))